 ProCredit Holding is a Germany-based group operating regional banks across Southeastern and Eastern Europe, as well as in Ecuador.
 The banks focus on small and mid-size enterprises (SMEs) and private middle-income and high earners.
 At end-September 2020, the group’s total assets stood at €7.1bn.

 ProCredit (PCB) has extensive experience in supporting SMEs in emerging economies (coupled with a strong ESG profile), with a focus on Southeastern (SEE) and Eastern Europe (EE) and banking operations in Ecuador.
 It has recently streamlined its business, involving a digital direct bank strategy for private clients and a reduced branch network and headcount.
 While lately PCB’s return on equity has been below peers, we underline its relative stability throughout the cycle and believe that its mid-term ROE and CIR targets of 10% and below 60%, respectively, are achievable (close to our FY24 forecasts).

-While the SEE and EE region has benefited from secular GDP growth of 3–5% pa in the last five years, COVID-19 is expected to trigger a recession in 2020 (the IMF forecasts a decline of 4–5% in PCB’s markets), with a rebound of c 5% forecast in 2021.
-PCB’s in-depth, impact-oriented relationships with SME borrowers (93% of loan book at end-Q120), prudent credit risk management and solid capital base (CET-1 ratio of 14.0% at end-Q120) should help reduce the impact of macro headwinds.
+While the SEE and EE region benefitted from secular GDP growth of 3–5% pa in the five years prior to COVID-19, the pandemic is expected to have triggered a recession with the IMF forecasting a 2.8% decline in Emerging and Developing Europe, rebounding to c 4.0% growth in 2021.
+PCB’s in-depth, impact-oriented relationships with SME borrowers (94% of loan book at end-Q320), prudent credit risk management and solid capital base (CET-1 ratio of 14.1% at end-Q320) should help reduce the impact of macro headwinds.
 Longer term, PCB’s business should be assisted by the low banking sector penetration in the region (with a loan book to GDP of 40–45% on average vs over 70% in Western Europe).